Muninder Adavelli

 (Gov. UK.)

 During the height of the pandemic, surveys showed that the desire for variety drove the increase in content piracy.
 About 39% of the surveyed participants said the free cost contributed to their choice of online music access.
-The no-strings-attached attitude to consuming new products and services makes piracy a viable option than paid subscriptions.

 Even before the lockdown of cinemas, movie piracy has been prevalent online.
 However, the numbers increased even more in the past couple of years, incurring massive losses in the movie industry.

 The same is true for TV series formatted for online streaming channels.
-The glamorous celebrity status of artists gives the general public the impression that piracy isn't harming the industry.
-But this isn't the case.
-We'll look at the figures below.
+The glamorous celebrity status of artists gives the general public the impression that piracy isn’t harming the industry.
+In fact, pirated videos get 230 billion views every year.

 It is estimated that video pirate operations will continue to be widespread and incur up to $67 billion in revenue loss.
-Even if just 10% of paid TV subscribers cancelled their subscriptions, that would already incur a $6 billion revenue loss.
+Even if just 10% of paid TV subscribers canceled their subscriptions, that would already incur a $6 billion revenue loss.

 Also, the survey found that about 5% of US households share credentials to access a paid TV service.